arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 Despite my glazing of NextJS, there are also some things I don't like.
 The main issue is that by default, page navigation is pretty slow.
 You can fix this by adding a `loading.tsx` file in the same directory as your `page.tsx`, which will render while the page is loading, but I didn't find this info until relatively deep into the [Next Data Fetching Docs](https://nextjs.org/docs/app/getting-started/fetching-data), so I'm gonna dock points regardless.
 It also, much like SvelteKit, has no direct support for websockets while using the App Router, but the implementation of a custom server wasn't too bad.

-Other than that, NextJS was super easy to work with, and I had no trouble getting everything working, and It's very likely that I use react (probably not Next, but maybe something else like React Router) in a future project.
+Other than that, NextJS was super easy to work with, and I had no trouble getting everything working.
+It's very likely that I use it in a future project.

 This is how I would score NextJS on our scale: